HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 40 Simple Yet Effective Linux Shell and Bash Script Examples

 Historically, the shell has been the native command-line interpreter for Unix-like systems.
-It has proven to be one of Unix’s major features and has grown into a whole new topic.
+It has proven to be one of Unix’s major features and has grown into a new topic.
 Linux offers a variety of powerful shells with robust functionality, including Bash, Zsh, Tcsh, and Ksh.

 One of the most amazing features of these shells is their programmability.
 Creating simple yet effective Linux shell scripts for tackling day-to-day jobs is easy.
 Moreover, a modest knowledge of this topic will make you a Linux power user in no time.
 Stay with us for a detailed introduction to Unix shell scripting.